-Taken together, the results for Grade 12 students show that the interventions were only effective in steering girls towards the STEM tracks in which they are heavily underrepresented, even though two-thirds of the role models come from female-dominated STEM fields (earth and life sciences) and that the interventions were designed to promote all types of STEM careers, including those where women now outnumber men.
-These findings suggest that in the current setting, the role models affect only the most stereotyped choices.
+Taken together, the results for Grade 12 students indicate that the interventions were effective in steering girls towards the STEM tracks in which they are heavily under-represented, even though two-thirds of the role models came from female-dominated STEM fields (earth and life sciences) and that the interventions were designed to promote all types of STEM careers, including those where women now outnumber men.
+These findings suggest that in the current setting, the role models affected only the most strongly stereotyped choices.

 Academic performance.
-The effects of the classroom visits on academic performance can be documented for students in Grade 12 based on the Baccalauréat exams, taken a few months after the classroom interventions (see Appendix Table F7).
-The treatment effect estimates on students' performance on the math test and on the probability of obtaining the Baccalauréat are close to zero and statistically insignificant for both genders.
-Although the role models could, in principle, have strengthened students' motivation to be admitted to the most selective STEM programs, resulting in their dedicating more time to studying mathematics and other science subjects, we find no evidence of any such effect.
-We can therefore rule out that the interventions'
+The effects of the classroom visits on academic performance can be documented for students in Grade 12 based on the Baccalauréat exams, taken a few months after the classroom interventions.
+The estimates of the effect of the treatment on students' performance on the maths test and on the probability of obtaining the Baccalauréat are close to zero and statistically insignificant for both genders (see Appendix Table F7).26 Although hypothetically the role models could have strengthened students' motivation to be admitted to the most selective STEM programs, and so increased the time devoted to studying maths and science, we find no evidence of any such effect.
+We can therefore rule out that the effects on the enrolment outcomes of girls in Grade 12 were driven by increased effort and accordingly better academic performance.